Ion Temperature Effects on Plasma Flow in the Magnetic Mirror Configuration: Effect of the anisotropic ion temperature on plasma flow

 \section{Effect of the anisotropic ion temperature on plasma flow}

 In this Section, we present the global regular solutions for plasma flow with finite (and anisotropic) ion pressure for the magnetic field profile similar to the C-2U device \cite{onofri2017magnetohydrodynamic,BinderbauerAIP2016} shown in Fig. \ref{B-field}.
 The global solutions are considered in the region $0<z<L$.
 The mirror ratios were $B_{m}/B_{0} = 8.0$ and $B_{m}/B_{r} = 20.0$ at the left, $z=0$, and the right, $z=L$, ends of the nozzle, respectively.
 The magnetic field setup is described in more detail in the Appendix.
 The left side of the simulation region represents the transition to the plasma source at $z<0$.

-It is important to note that plasma velocity is fixed globally by the condition at the singular point, so that it cannot be taken arbitrary at $z=0$; the value at the exit point, $z=L$ is uniquely fixed as well.
-We will discuss this constraint and its consequences further below.
+The magnetic geometry used in this paper considers only one side of a typical magnetic mirror system like C-2U.
+This region has to be matched with the central source (plasma production and heating) region.
+Similar configurations are used in propulsion applications with the mirror only on one side.
+It is assumed in our study that the source region is at $z < 0$.
+An important result of our study is the observation that plasma velocity is fixed globally by the condition at the singular point, so that the value of the velocity at $z=0$ cannot be arbitrary.
+The matching of the accelerating region (as studied here) with the source region is outside of the scope of this paper.
+However, some comments are provided in Section VII.

 The numerical solution of stationary equations (\ref{gradient-of-M}) and (\ref{potential-gradient} - \ref{p-perpendicular-with-charge-exchange}) are obtained by the integration from the the proximity of the sonic point, $z_{m}/L=0.5$, in both $z<z_{m}$ and $z>z_{m}$ directions.
 The initial conditions for the parameters $M$, $n$, $p_{\parallel }$, and $p_{\perp }$ are obtained from the Taylor series expansion near $z=z_{m}$.
 Across the entire nozzle electrons were assumed to be isothermal with $T_{e}=200\ eV$.
 At the left end of the nozzle it was assumed that $T_{i\parallel _{0}}=T_{i\perp _{0}}=200\ eV$ with the density $n_{0}=1.0\times 10^{19}\ m^{-3}$, however all results can be represented in dimensionless units by being normalized to their respective values at $z = 0$.